Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 <details>
 <summary>

-## Idea Exchange
+## Cambridge Public Library
 ## Adult & Family Library Programs
 →CAMBRIDGE
 www.ideaexchange.org

 </summary>

 #### What:
+- Free Early Literacy Programming
-- Free early literacy programming including Baby, Toddler, and School Readiness online and in-person
+- Includes Baby, Toddler, and School Readiness programs offered online and in-person
-- Immersive Learning Children’s collections including Read the Rainbow Kits, levelled book kits for each stage of reading, and PlaySmarts Toy and Game collection which is built around ten activities such as counting, feeling, moving, sensing and more with suggested age ranges for each item.
+- Immersive Learning Children’s Collections include, but are not limited to, the Rainbow Kits, Levelled book kits for each reading stage, and the playSmarts Toy and Game Collection, which is Built around ten activities such as counting, feeling, moving, sensing, and more, with suggested age ranges for each item.
-- Literacy collection ‒ for adults learning the basics of letters and numbers
+- Literacy Collection for adults learning the basics of letters and numbers.
-- Audio kits ‒ Books and CDs.
-Also available online through Tumblebooks
+- Audio Kits, Books and CDs.
+Also available online through TumbleBooks.
-- Language learning ‒ for English and many other languages ‒ in audio, print, electronic or some combination (or learn online using the Mango Languages learning programs)
-- Books with high interest and low vocabulary
+- Language Learning Resources
+- High-interest, Low-Vocabulary Books designed for readers who prefer simpler text with engaging content.
-- Movies and music in other languages
+- Movies and Music in Other Languages
-- Conversation Circles ‒ meet virtually multiple times per week
+- Conversation Circles
+- Settlement Worker
-- Settlement Worker on site at the Queen’s Square location 2 days per week
+- Available onsite at the Queen’s Square location two days per week.
-- Courses on teaching English and ESL through an online product called Lynda.com
+- Courses on Teaching English and ESL
+- Access through the online platform [Lynda.com](www.lynda.com).
+- Free Internet Access
-- Free access to the Internet ‒ use our computers or bring your own device
+- Use library computers or bring your own device or iPad Loans
-- Borrow an ipad to use for home, school, or work
-- Never used a computer or need help with other devices?
-Book a 1 to 1 training session with our staff
+- Book a session with staff for help using computers or other devices to guide with Digital Library
-- Old Post Office location – digital library with free access to laser cutter, sewing machines, 3D printer and more.
-Borrow laptops and ipads to use at location.
+- Free access to equipment such as a laser cutter, sewing machines, and 3D printers
 #### Who:
 Everyone, all ages and skill levels
 #### When:
 **Queen’s Square**
-Monday ‒ Thursday at 9:30am‒8:30pm
+Monday – Thursday at 9:30am–8:30pm
-Friday and Saturday at 9:30am‒5:30pm
+Friday and Saturday at 9:30am–5:30pm
-Sunday at 1:00pm‒5:00pm
+Sunday at 1:00pm–5:00pm

 **Hespeler, Preston and Clemens Mill**
-Monday ‒ Thursday at 10:00am‒8:30pm
+Monday – Thursday at 10:00am–8:30pm
-Friday at 10:00am‒5:30pm
+Friday at 10:00am–5:30pm
-Saturday at 9:30am‒5:30pm
+Saturday at 9:30am–5:30pm
-Sunday at 1:00pm‒5:00pm
+Sunday at 1:00pm–5:00pm

 **Old Post Office**
-Monday at 10:00am‒5:30pm
+Monday at 10:00am–5:30pm
-Tuesday ‒ Thursday at 10:00am‒8:30pm
+Tuesday – Thursday at 10:00am–8:30pm
-Friday at 10:00am‒5:30pm
+Friday at 10:00am–5:30pm
-Saturday at 9:30am‒5:30pm
+Saturday at 9:30am–5:30pm
-Sunday at 1:00pm‒5:00pm
+Sunday at 1:00pm–5:00pm
 #### Where:
+**Queen’s Square**
-**Queen’s Square**—1 North Square
+1 North Square

+**Clemens Mill**
-**Clemens Mill**—50 Saginaw Parkway
+50 Saginaw Parkway

+**Hespeler**
-**Hespeler**—5 Tannery Street East
+5 Tannery Street East

+**Preston**
-**Preston**—435 King Street East
+435 King Street East

+**Old Post Office**
-**Old Post Office**—12 Water Street South
+12 Water Street South
 #### Ask For:
-**Queen’s Square**—(519) 621-0460
+Queen’s Square—(519) 621-0460

-**Clemens Mill**—(519) 740-6294
+Clemens Mill—(519) 740-6294

-**Hespeler**—(519) 658-4412
+Hespeler—(519) 658-4412

-**Preston**—(519) 653-3632
+Preston—(519) 653-3632

-**Old Post Office**—(226) 533-2767
+Old Post Office—(226) 533-2767

 </details>